 Alfred Aho, Peter Weinberger, and Brian Kernighan developed this scripting language in the 1970's to do pattern-matching for their data-processing tasks.
 The name is from the initials of their last names.

 Heavily influenced by grep, they wanted a language that could do more than match lines in a file to simple regular expressions and patterns.
 They wanted 'computational capability' - mathematical computations. grep only dealt with strings of letters.

-I first came across it in the 1990's when I began experimenting with Linux - I had already spent several years with computers, moving initially from a Commodore VIC20 (1984), to Commodore 64, to Commodore 128, Microsoft DOS & Windows.
+I first came across it in the 1990's when I began experimenting with Linux - I had already spent several years with computers, moving initially from a Commodore VIC20 (1984), to Commodore 64, to Commodore 128, and eventually to Microsoft DOS & Windows.